martin-andresen/belieffit/README.md

 If you use `belieffit`, please cite:

-Martin Eckhoff Andresen, Manudeep Bhuller, and Alfred Lovgren. *Pay Beliefs and the Amenity-Pay Tradeoff*.
+Martin Eckhoff Andresen, Manudeep Bhuller, and Alfred Løvgren. [*Pay Beliefs and the Amenity-Pay Tradeoff*](https://arxiv.org/pdf/2606.02503).

 ## License